 According to the directors, Tony's funeral was given the production codename "The Wedding".
-According to Tom Holland during an appearance on Jimmy Kimmel Live, him and the rest of the cast didn't realize it was Tony Stark's funeral until he noticed that Robert Downey Jr. wasn't on set and everyone was wearing black.
+According to Tom Holland during an appearance on Jimmy Kimmel Live, him and the rest of the cast didn't realize it was Tony Stark's funeral until they noticed that Robert Downey Jr. wasn't on set and everyone was wearing black.
 The only ones at the funeral that knew beforehand were Chris Evans (who again had read the whole script) and Gwyneth Paltrow.

 A deliberate case in the closing credits.
-The names are shown besides clips of the actors, but the original six Avengers are billed last after every other major character, but their names are displayed with much more prestige than any others, and include the written signatures of the actors as well, creating a 'best-for-last' effect very much like the final Curtain Call of a play.
+The names are shown besides clips of the actors, but the original six Avengers come last and with much more prestige than any others, including the actors' written signatures, creating a 'best-for-last' effect very much like the final Curtain Call of a play.
 Downey Jr. himself, the man who was the origin of the entire MCU, is billed dead last.
 Fittingly many theaters turned into stadiums as people gave Iron Man standing ovations.

 Content Leak: Days before the film's world premiere, a five-minute clip containing several scenes from the film (mostly from the second and third acts) was leaked all over social media.
 The Russo brothers issued a letter telling fans again not to spoil the film to others and used the hashtag #DontSpoilTheEndgame.

 Deleted Role: Katherine Langford was announced to have been cast in an undisclosed role that was later confirmed to be an adult version of Morgan Stark.
 She filmed her scene during reshoots but it does not appear in the film, although it was included in the extras of the Disney+ release.
-The scene would have been them meeting and saying goodbye in the Soul World.
+The scene would have been her and Tony meeting and saying goodbye in the Soul World.
 The Russos stated it felt too repetitive with the end of the last movie, and it likely didn't help that they needed to contrive a way to let the audience know this was an adult Morgan so they wouldn't be confused at Tony seeming to have a big emotional moment with some random woman.

 Demand Overload: Ticket pre-sales for this movie causedmultiple ticket sites throughout the world to either crash or slow down.
 To give a perspective on this, the film was able to claim the highest box office pre-sales record in six hours.